 Overhead shot of a white oval dish with cooked spaghetti, cubed, ham, peas, and parmesan cheese.
 The dish is surrounded by a striped kitchen towel, a block of cheese, a plate with parsley, and a small wooden bowl with red pepper flakes.

-Visual Guide: How to Make Pasta with Ham and Peas
+Visual Guide: Let’s Make Ham and Pea Pasta!

 Jump to Recipe Instructions